FlorinelulX/XRom-Files/README.md

 #
 how to make
 Download S21 Firmware
-use Link to unpack its firmware use deleted-apps.txt use Files-to-fix-Bugs.txt build it back to an img
+use CRB to unpack its firmware use deleted-apps.txt use Files-to-fix-Bugs.txt build it back to an img